A robust BFGS algorithm for unconstrained nonlinear optimization problems: Introduction

 \section{Introduction}

+The robust optimization considers optimization problems with uncertainty, in which the uncertainty model is not stochastic.
+The decision maker constructs a solution that is feasible to any realization of the uncertainty in a given set.
+Although, this idea became popular in the later of 1990s (see \cite{bggn03,bmn00,glp13,goo03,hladik16}), similar idea was proposed by many researchers over last 70 years, for example, \cite{beale55,dantzig55, yang85,yang91}.
+Currently, many robust optimization algorithms consider a set of parameters in the optimization model that are fixed in traditional optimization problems.
+Some widely cited review papers are available in \cite{bbc11,rm19}.
+In this paper, we consider a different robust optimization algorithm that converges globally and superlinearly to a local minimum under some mild assumptions for both convex and non-convex optimization problems.
+In particular, we propose a robust BFGS algorithm, which is insensitive to the mathematical models, convex or non-convex.

 The BFGS algorithm is one of the most successful algorithms for unconstrained nonlinear programming \cite{bertse96}.
-Although global and superlinear convergence results have been established for convex problems \cite{powell76}, it has been proved that, for general problems, the BFGS algorithm with Wolfe line search may not be convergent for nonconvex nonlinear functions \cite{dai02}.
+Although global and superlinear convergence results have been established for convex problems \cite{powell76}, it has been proved that, the BFGS algorithm with Wolfe line search may not be convergent for general non-convex nonlinear functions \cite{dai02}.
 Unfortunately, Wolfe line search condition is one of the prerequisites for applying the Zoutendijk theorem \cite{zoutendijk70} to prove the global convergence of optimization algorithms.
-This motivates us to find a modified BFGS algorithm that is globally convergent for all twice differentiable nonlinear functions, convex or nonconvex.
-We also would like the behavior of the modified BFGS algorithm to be the same as the BFGS algorithm when the iterates approach a minimizer where the strong second order condition is met, i.e., we would like the proposed algorithm to be locally superlinearly convergent.
+This motivates us to find a robust BFGS algorithm that is globally convergent for all twice differentiable nonlinear functions, convex or non-convex.
+We also would like the behavior of the robust BFGS algorithm to be the same as the behavior of BFGS algorithm for convex problems, when the iterates approach a minimizer where the strong second order condition is met, i.e., we would like the proposed algorithm to be locally superlinearly convergent for non-convex optimization problems.